-imations are involved, the gravitational field corresponding exactly to that implied by the particle ensemble.
+The most straight-forward way of force evaluation is the particle-particle (PP) method, using a direct summation over particle pairs.
+The obvious advantage is that no approximations are involved, the gravitational field corresponding exactly to that implied by the particle ensemble.
 The method can also be fairly efficient (Daisaka et al., 2001) when using a special-purpose processor, like GRAPE, with a hardware calculation of gravity forces (Makino and Funato, 1993).
-With standard-type processors the implied $N^2$ time consumption becomes however prohibitively large already for a few thousand particles, so that other methods are needed.
-Also, due to partial cancellation of distant forces it is in fact unnecessary to calculate the contribution from distant particles with the same accuracy as that of the nearby particles.
+With standard-type processors the implied N^2 time consumption becomes prohibitively large for a few thousand